-This bill mandates that county prosecutors are responsible for initiating internal affairs investigations for municipal, county, and higher education law enforcement agencies.
-It stipulates that any complaints of officer misconduct received by these agencies must be immediately transferred to the county prosecutor for investigation.
-Additionally, if a petition for a temporary extreme risk protective order is filed against a law enforcement officer, the petition must be transferred to the county prosecutor, who will then initiate an internal affairs investigation.
-The prosecutor retains the authority to determine whether the matter should be referred to the courts.
+This bill mandates that county prosecutors are responsible for initiating internal affairs investigations for municipal, county, and higher education law enforcement agencies in New Jersey.
+Specifically, it requires that any complaints of officer misconduct received by these agencies must be immediately transferred to the county prosecutor for investigation.
+Additionally, if a petition for a temporary extreme risk protective order is filed against a law enforcement officer, the petition must be transferred to the county prosecutor to initiate an internal affairs investigation.
+The prosecutor will then determine whether to refer the matter to the courts.

 Statutes affected: Introduced: 2C:58-23, 40A:14-181